 Cape Town - In his State of the Nation Address President Jacob Zuma should keep in mind that youth unemployment can be addressed by the development of the small and medium enterprise (SME) sector.

-This is what Chartered Institute for Business Accountants (CIBA) believes.
+This is what the Chartered Institute for Business Accountants (CIBA) believes.

-"Red tape, limited access to infrastructure such as sanitation, electricity, and transport make it difficult of SMEs to flourish and create employment."
+"Red tape, limited access to infrastructure such as sanitation, electricity, and transport make it difficult for SMEs to flourish and create employment."

 "Government is well aware that storm clouds are gathering and in response have identified the National Development Plan as a means to address youth unemployment and improved economic growth," said CIBA.